madebymember/copypaste.lt/README.md

 ## **License**

-This project is open source and available under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is open source and available under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).